 There is an 8€ fee per person to climb the steps to the cupola (the dome).
 We purchased our tickets from the attendant but here is a link to purchase them online.

 There are 150 steps to the cupola.
 This is on a spiral staircase and it is very narrow at times.
-If you suffer from claustrophobia, or don’t think you can climb a tight, twisting staircase, skip this activity.
 An attendant accompanied us on our visit.
 It was just Tim and I, the attendant, and one other couple.

-The Palazzo Contarini del Bovolo is a small palazzo, or palace, in Venice.
-This palazzo is famous for its spiral staircase that leads to an observation terrace.
+The Palazzo Contarini del Bovolo is a small palazzo famous for the spiral staircase that leads to its observation terrace.

 Scala Contarini del Bovolo